judepayne/dictim.server/docs/graph_ref.md

 	  },
 ```

-and finally there is `"container->attrs"` which is a map of containers to their styles.
+and finally there is `"container->attrs"` which is a json object that maps containers to their styles.

 ```json
 	  "container->attrs":{